SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Composability Principle

-The Toolkit is designed from the ground up to help developers compose View components from smaller subcomponents.
+The Toolkit is designed from the ground up to help developers compose reusable View components from smaller subcomponents.
 Powerful and flexible components speed development and increase reliability, and it's [Composability](http://en.wikipedia.org/wiki/Composability) that makes this possible.

 Composability isn't restricted to View components &ndash; Models are composable too.
-So you can build complex business rules from simpler subcomponents.
+So you can build complex business rules from existing subqueries, expressions and field definitions .

 Techically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
-Much of the design of Agile Toolkit is focused on offering these features transparently to every View and Model component.
+Much of the design of Agile Toolkit is focused on offering these features transparently to every View and Model component, protecting the developer from the underlying complexities.

 With Agile Toolkit you can quickly develop a range of flexible business and interface components to meet the repeating requirements of your problem domain.